What is Hernia?

 Inguinal hernias are the most common type of groin hernia and occur more frequently in men, as they follow the path of the blood vessels to the testicle (spermatic cord).
 If they become large they can pass into the scrotum.
-Inguinal hernia is also the most common hernia in women, as there is a ligament (round ligament) which mimics the spermatic cord.
+They can occur in men or women but are more common in men.

-Femoral hernia is an uncommon type of hernia which has the probability of occurring in about 1 in 20 groin hernias.
+Femoral hernia is a less common type of hernia, about 1 in 20 groin hernias.
 Femoral hernia more commonly occurs in women, mostly older women, because they have wider pelvises.
 In a femoral hernia, the path of the hernia is adjacent to the main blood vessels to the leg (femoral canal).
-Femoral hernia can sometimes manifest suddenly due to abdominal pressure while straining during constipation or while you push or carry heavy objects.
+Femoral hernia are higher risk for strangulation than inguinal hernia.

 If you experience severe abdominal and groin pain or the lump is reddish and tender, there may be a chance your intestine is obstructed (stuck in the inguinal or femoral canal) or strangulated (trapped).
-Strangulation may block blood flow to the part of your intestine that is stuck and cause tissue necrosis (death of tissue) which may endanger your life.
+Strangulation may block blood flow to the part of your intestine that is stuck and cause tissue death which may endanger your life.
 A trapped or obstructed femoral hernia may cause the following symptoms:

 - Nausea or vomiting